DenisTognolo/RPC-Portioning-Line/README.md

 rosrun ur5e_mlp3240_task pick_and_place _code:=XX
 ```
 Where XX is the code of the desired chocolate bar (ex: A1, A1, ... ,A5, ... ,C5).

+TODO List:
+-For lack of information about geometry and mass of each mlp3240 links the inertias, you can find inside src/mlp3240/urdf/mlp3240.xacro, are not the real ones.
+-For simplicity we modeled the collision object of the shelf as a big box instead of a grid and so the chocolate bar collision object spawns only after the bar has got out from the shelf.